Liquidity in Competitive Dealer Markets

 \subsection{The Effects of Segmentation}

 We now discuss the effects of segmentation between the dealer and open markets.
 To this end, we consider how the clients' optimal positions and welfare change when they gain access to the open market.
 Compared to the discussion in the previous section, this means that their individual trading costs in the open market now are finite; to ease notation, we focus on the case where they vanish just like for the dealers ($\lambda^a=0$).
-Then, we have $\bar{\eta}=\frac{2M}{\lambda}$ and the corresponding parameter determining trading in the integrated market is larger than for the segmented market considered in Section~\ref{ss:segmented},
+Then, we have $\bar{\eta}=(m_c+m_d)M/\lambda$ and the corresponding parameter determining trading and equilibrium prices in the integrated market is larger than for the segmented market considered in Section~\ref{ss:segmented},

-What does this imply for our concrete examples?
+Let us now discuss what this implies for our concrete examples.
 For optimal liquidation, Theorem~\ref{thm:Nash}(i) and (iii) show that the total optimal position the clients take in the dealer and in the open market is